thenexthub/Codira/docs/StringManifesto.md

 > providing a unicode-correct-by-default model.
 Our goal is to be better at
 > string processing than Perl!

-For Swift 4 and beyond we want to improve three dimensions of text processing:
+For Codira 4 and beyond we want to improve three dimensions of text processing:

   1. Ergonomics
   2. Correctness